mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 #### 09:45

-Dhyāna takes place in the world of form, and I told you before that at that time we have a system of dhyāna which is called the four stages.
+Dhyāna takes place in the world of form, and I told you before, that at that time we have a system of dhyāna which is called the four stages.
 Do you remember?

 In the first stage of dhyāna, all unwholesome human behaviors *drop off*, exactly.
 You don’t believe this, but this is really true!
 In other words, the world of desires drops off.
 For instance, if you sit down like this, even though you get angry, you cannot express anger, or you cannot hit somebody.
 Anyway when you sit down, [you just] *sit down*, that’s all.
 Even though someone comes and gets angry and tries to hit you, it’s pretty hard to hit the person who is sitting quietly.
 Well, maybe somebody [is] there *[he laughs]*, but don’t worry.